joshuafa13/social-website/README.md

-# social-website
+# Social Website

-This is a social page with 200 users.
+This is a web app for people to find new friends

-# Features
+## Features

-- List all users
+- list users from API
-- 20 users per page
+- display 20 users each page
-- Search by name
+- search user by name
-- Add/ delete favorite
+- add user to your favorite list
-- Sort by gender
+- sort by gender
-- View User page/ favoirte page
+- switch view

+### Searching

+Type first or last name in search bar.

+### Switch view

+Click list or favorite button to switch between views.